 Competitions tap into the audience’s competitive side

-A few items up I suggested asking attendees to complete a survey after your presentation ended but before they left.
-Now, I’m going to remix that suggestion using Poll Everywhere Competitions.
+As mentioned, one way to engage your audience is to distribute a survey after your presentation ends but before they leave.
+Another fun way to recap the session is to use Poll Everywhere Competitions.
 This activity is a live trivia contest you create and the audience plays together, live, all within PowerPoint.

 Base each question on something you presented.
 A leaderboard between questions will keep track of who retained the most information.
 Extra points are awarded for the fastest responses.